-The concept of magic has existed in some form throughout every culture in history.
-Through divinatory practices, astrology, charms for luck and protection, and community rituals, humans have woven magic into the fabric of our lives and institutions for thousands of years.
-When you blow out a birthday candle, toss a penny in a fountain, wear your lucky socks to the big game, or scatter the seeds of a dandelion with an intentional breath—you are engaging in rituals that echo ancient beliefs about the power of intention and the unseen forces at play in our lives.
+You might not think you believe in magic, but when you blow out a birthday candle, toss a penny in a fountain, wear your lucky socks to the big game, or scatter the seeds of a dandelion with an intentional breath—you are engaging in rituals that echo ancient beliefs about the power of intention and the unseen forces at play in our lives.
+In addition to these everyday acts, divinatory practices, charms, and community rituals have woven magic into the fabric of our institutions for thousands of years.

-In Shakespeare’s day, a surprising amount of magical beliefs and practices were thriving in English society alongside the Christian faith.1 Unfortunately, tracing the ancient lineages of these magical belief systems is complicated by the mass destruction of pagan texts and artifacts during Roman conquest.2 We do know that the Christianization of Western Europe dramatically changed the region’s dominant spirituality through a combination of syncretism, assimilation, and violent force.3 However, like colonized regions all over the world, magical practices remained embedded in European culture long after the shift to Christianity.
+According to Dr. Tabitha Stanmore, a specialist in medieval and Early Modern magic, a surprising amount of magical beliefs and practices were thriving in English society alongside the Christian faith in Shakespeare's time.
+Unfortunately, tracing the ancient lineages of these magical belief systems is complicated by the mass destruction of pagan texts and artifacts following Roman conquest.
+New York Times writer Bettany Hughes reminds readers that "books were systematically burned" during the centuries of Christian expansion.
+However, like colonized regions all over the world, nature-based spirituality and magical practices remained embedded in European culture long after the shift to Christianity.

-This might seem surprising given England’s fondness for hunting and killing witches from the 15th to the 18th century (although witch hunts were far more rampant in other parts of the continent).4 However, recent scholarship has revealed that magic played a more complex and integral role in Early Modern English culture than previously understood.
+This might seem surprising given England’s fondness for hunting and killing witches from the 15th to the 18th century (although, according to Statista, witch hunts were far more rampant in other parts of the continent).
+However, recent scholarship has revealed that magic played a more complex and integral role in Early Modern English culture than previously understood.
 Examining occult practices in Shakespeare’s time and the use of magic in his plays helps us understand how the Bard shaped attitudes towards esoteric beliefs, and allows us to connect with our own sense of magic by engaging with his work.

 Magic and the Occult in Early Modern England